bundesverband-green-software/landscape/README.md

 Every tool is part of one category.
 By using the field `second_path`, a tool can be displayed in more than one category.
 The available fields are explained [here](https://github.com/cncf/landscape2/blob/main/docs/config/data.yml).

-The field `project` is not used to specify the maturity in the sense of the CNCF, but if we, the Bundesverband Green Software, have successfully field-tested the tool/project.
-If that is the case, the field is set to: `project: "approved+tested"`
+The field `project` is not used to specify the maturity in the sense of the CNCF.
+Instead, we use it to highlight tools that are used in practice by member organiations of the Bundesverband Green Software.
+If that is the case, the field is set to: `project: "in-active-use-by-members"`

 Logos are placed in the [logos](./logos/) directory.
 If there is no logo available, we either use the logo of the organization behind the project (subfolder [organization](./logos/organization/)) or we generate a basic text only image (subfolder [unofficial](./logos/unofficial/)).
 We used the tool [Text-SVG-Generator](https://text-to-svg.com/) to generate some logos and used the font "Impact".